laurashen/data-science-sequencing.github.io/lectures/lecture15.md

 ### <a id='unique'></a>Special case: Uniquely-mapped reads

-Let's consider the special case when there are no multiply-mapped reads, i.e. every read maps to at  most one transcript, or equivalently, each row of matrix Y has at most one element with value 1.
+Let's consider the special case when there are no multiply-mapped reads, i.e. every read maps to at  most one transcript, or equivalently, each row of matrix $$Y$$ has at most one element with value 1.
 If we denote by $$N_k$$ the number of reads that map to transcript $$t_k$$, then the above maximization problem becomes

 $$
 \hat{\rho}_{k}^{ML\ unique}=\argmax_{\rho_k \ge 0\ :\ \sum_{k=1}^K{\rho_k}=1}{(\sum_{k=1}^K{N_k\log{\rho_k}})}.